Key Takeaways

 VMAccessNotSupported

-It appears when you try to configure a VM extension on an Azure Virtual Machine that is unresponsive.
+This error appears when you try to configure a VM extension on an Azure Virtual Machine that is unresponsive.
 This usually means the VM is not running or has hit an internal failure.
+Restarting the VM and retrying the operation typically resolves it.

 Before troubleshooting any Azure error, check the Azure service status page to rule out a platform-wide outage first.